NixOS/rfcs/0099-Replacing bash as the default shell.md

 [design]: #detailed-design

-The [oil shell](https://www.oilshell.org/) has two parts osh and oil.
+The [oil shell](https://www.oilshell.org/) has two parts osh and the oil language.
 Osh is compatible with bash and posix and it's goal is to run existing shell scripts.
 The oil language is a brand new incompatible language.
 The idea is to fix more than four decades of accumulated warts in the Unix shell.
 Many Unix users are angry that shell is so difficult, and Oil aims to fix that.
 Those definitions were taken verbatim from [reference](https://www.oilshell.org/blog/2021/01/why-a-new-shell.html)

 Regarding oil